 Life science organisations are ultimately responsible for demonstrating that systems used to manage regulated content comply with applicable regulations.
 However, due to the nature of the cloud environment, certain responsibilities pertaining to the system’s use and operation are shared between the Customer and cloud service provider.

 Consequently, the vendor assessment of a cloud service provider, such as Microsoft, must consider regulatory requirements.
+We've made a handy cloud vendor assessment checklist you can leverage for a clear step-by-step game plan to evaluate your vendors.

 Resources Available for the Life Science Industry